Fast food restaurant with cash registers

 Are fast food restaurants required to have product liability insurance?

-State and local laws determine whether product liability insurance is mandatory.
+State and local laws determine whether product liability insurance is mandatory, as well as franchise agreements and other contracts.
 However, in the food service industry, it's highly recommended that you carry this policy even if it's not required.

 You could be liable if a customer is injured by the food and drink you serve—regardless of whose fault it is.